ab599597/obol-docs/docs/adv/troubleshooting/test_command.md

 Same causes as PingMeasure test apply here and additionally:

-- The infrastructure on which the beacon node run (amount of RAM, disk IOPS) might be not enough to hold the number of validators supplied.
+- The infrastructure on which the beacon node runs (amount of RAM, disk IOPS) might not be enough to handle the number of simulated validators supplied in this test.

 ## Validator